BridgetBennecke/rshell/README.md

+rshell

-This project will be a command shell that can read in a single line of input and execute it.
+Rshell can run a single command wihtout flags and execute it.